cshum/rodabase/README.md

 ```
 Under the hood, each write in Rodabase consists of multiple reads and writes in LevelDB,
 managed by its own transaction instance.
-This can be described by the following transaction pipeline:
+This can be described by the following steps:

 1. Begin transaction
 2. `validate` hook for `put`